top of page

 Linda Elder, September, 2007

-Critical thinking, by contrast, might entail arriving at the belief after careful and skilled consideration of what the science says, which authorities to trust (and which to discard), the limitations of your scientific understanding, cognitive biases that might sway your thinking, etc. Importantly, any old form of deep thinking or critique won't do!
-Perhaps you have read a whole bunch on the topic and thought extensively about your reasons for believing that it’s important to get vaccinated against Covid-19.
+Critical thinking, by contrast, might entail arriving at the belief after careful and skilled consideration of what the science says, which authorities to trust (and which to avoid), the limitations of your scientific understanding, cognitive biases that might sway your thinking, etc. Importantly, any old form of deep thinking or critique won't do!
+Perhaps you have read a whole bunch on the topic and thought extensively about your reasons for believing that it’s important to get vaccinated against the flu.
 Great!
 Or maybe not—if your reasoning is sloppy, illogical, lacking scientific literacy, or founded on a poor capacity to detect good and bad sources, it probably leaves a lot to be desired and may in fact lead you further and further away from an accurate understanding of the issue.
-In such a case, we'll have to refrain from calling it critical thinking—that is, it's lacking the skills and discipline necessary for high quality reasoning on the topic.
+In such a case, we'll have to refrain from calling what you're doing critical thinking—that is, it's lacking the skills and discipline necessary for high quality reasoning on the topic.

-To continue with this context, and taking things in an extreme and silly direction, perhaps you think the reason vaccines are important is that vaccines will help us avoid spreading the disease to alien life forms across the galaxy.
+To continue with this context, and taking things in an extreme and silly direction, perhaps you think the reason vaccines are important is that vaccines will help us avoid spreading the flu to alien life forms across the galaxy.
 You've spent some time reflecting on this reason and believe it's quite good.
 In this case, it should be pretty clear that you've drawn some strange and faulty inferences that bear little connection to reality.
 This thinking is totally untethered from the social reality and anything science has been able to tell us.
-Critical thinking isn't any old run of the mill reflection or critique and it certainly has no room for absurd ideas that obviously contradict common sense, basic logic, and scientific consensus—we're interested in quality reasoning that meets intellectual standards for getting us closer to a true representation of reality (there's much more on these mysterious intellectual standards below).
+Critical thinking isn't any old run of the mill reflection or critique and it certainly has no room for absurd ideas that contradict common sense, basic logic, and scientific consensus—we're interested here in quality reasoning that meets intellectual standards for getting us closer to a true representation of reality (there's much more on these mysterious intellectual standards below).

 In sum, simply holding a belief or attitude, no matter how correct it might turn out to be or how moral you feel it is, does not count as critical thinking.
 Furthermore, doing "research", reasoning through your views, and critiquing those views only qualify as critical thinking if you've developed and are currently using applicable mental skills to meet intellectual standards such as clarity and completeness of thought, among others.
-These ideas will be developed further below.
+These intellectual standards will be developed further below.

 Critical thinking across contexts

-Just as critical thinking is not about passive learning and sense-making processes underlying beliefs and attitudes, we have not engaged in critical thinking by simply viewing a documentary and agreeing or disagreeing with the filmmakers' position.
+Just as critical thinking is not about passive learning and sense-making processes underlying beliefs and attitudes, we have not engaged in critical thinking by simply viewing a documentary and assimilating or rejecting the filmmakers' position.
 That's not enough!
 Instead, it could be about actively evaluating whether a major claim that the filmmakers set forth reflects reality and whether they've set forth good underlying reasons for the claim.
-Critical thinking could also be about considering the intentions of the filmmakers, the potential impact of the work, or whether you have reason to follow up in some way on what you've just seen (e.g., should you share your thoughts on social media?).
-In any case, it's generally skilled, effortful, and comprehensive.
+In other words, is film making a good argument?
+As you'll see below and in the MAPS Handbook for Critical Thinking, however, to think critically about arguments requires an incredibly valuable set of critical thinking tools that help us to understand arguments and how to evaluate them.

 In short, critical thinking deals with effective critique across domains and levels of analysis.
 It's about taking into account the available information—whether that information comes from your own mind or the external world—and evaluating that information with the highest quality mental tools at your disposal.